 - A preliminary deliverables timeline addressing the project goals and completion dates

 - A preliminary budget detailing how funds will be spent over the life of the project

-Materials should be combined into one pdf document and sent to Kimberly Kane by September 11, 2020 to be considered for funding.
+Materials should be combined into one pdf document and sent to Kimberly Kane to be considered for funding.

-Applications will be reviewed by the Curb Center leadership team with final award decisions communicated to all applicants on September 25, 2020.
+Applications will be reviewed by the Curb Center leadership team with final award decisions communicated to all applicants shortly thereafter.